Split in 2 Days

 Drive to Split

-As if karma has decided to give us a break, just as we pull up outside our guesthouse; Vrlic, in the old town where parking is notoriously bad, a space becomes vacant and the landlady appears and tells us if we put £1 in the meter, that’ll cover us for the weekend (as parking is free from 2.30 on Saturday to the rather random time of 6.47 on Monday morning).
+As if karma has decided to give us a break, just as we pull up outside our accommodation on the edge of the old town, where parking is notoriously bad, a space becomes vacant.
+The landlady appears and tells us that if we put £1 in the meter, that’ll cover us for the weekend (as parking is free from 2 pm on Saturday until the rather random time of 6.47 on Monday morning).

 Split